DavidSchirduan/DavidSchirduan.github.io/_games/bones-deep.md

 [**Plus One Exp Actual Play**](https://www.youtube.com/watch?v=ZHYSrWS19X0) with the lead writer as a GM!

+> "Having that connection to the local ecosystem is a point of pride for Technical Grimoire, and it’s something that David Schirduan feels accounts for the way Bones Deep has connected with players all over the world." - [Charleston City Paper](https://charlestoncitypaper.com/charleston-inspired-game-sets-adventure-in-the-ocean-depths/)

+> "The creatures in this thing are wild, and what is even more worrying is that they all feel like they could be actual things living in our oceans." - [Anton Kromoff of ComiCon](https://www.comicon.com/2022/08/18/interview-getting-deep-with-david-schirduan/)

+> "Embrace that cold, wet evocative death that is Bones Deep." - [OrcusDorkus](https://www.youtube.com/watch?v=MUgois019hk)

 > “I'm struck by how well it's balanced between chasing the fun ideas and remembering this is a game to be played.
 I always wind up grinning when I read it.” - [Evey Lockhart](https://twitter.com/filthgnome)

-> “Can’t recommend this impressive content enough!!
-Who doesn’t want to be a skeleton scouring the depths of the ocean?” - [Southpaw Gemini](https://twitter.com/southpaw_gemini)

 > "Horror with a sense of humor."  - Ian

-> “What makes this game great are the limitless possibilities for creative playing.
-I mean, what would it be like as a skeleton under the sea?
-The creative lore behind the game makes the seas a world eager for exploration.” - Becca & Jason
+> "The Bones Deep spell list is both hilarious and useful for customizing your Skeleton, to say nothing of the storytelling aspect of this magic.
+As a sampler, you can look forward to bangers such as Eject Bone, Halocline, and Spectral Sea Pig." - [Lauren Neuburger](https://twitter.com/LaurenNeuburger/status/1560985903895552002)

 <hr class="endShoppingImages">